fpezzuti/WheelFlow/DataAnalysis/README.md

 # WheelFlow Data Analysis

-In this repository you can find all the code used for analyzing the data collected by the RecordApplication in the first stage of the WheelFlow project.
+This [directory](./) contans all the Python code and the Jupyter notebooks used for analyzing the data collected by the [RecordApplication](./../RecordApplication).

 ## Data analysis
 In the [`data_analysis.py`](./data_analysis.py) can be found the final pipeline used for the data analysis and segmentation tasks.